Marketing

 Inconsistency like this might seem pretty inconsequential, but for customers, this inconsistency can raise a red flag, making them question not only the legitimacy and trustworthiness of a business but their professionalism too.

-Recent research cited in Brand Management in the Digital Age published in 2020, states that a coherent brand presentation across all platforms will increase revenue by up to 23%.
+Research cited in Management in the Digital Age found that a coherent brand presentation across all platforms can increase revenue by up to 23% – and while the landscape has shifted considerably since that was published, the underlying principle has only become more relevant.

 Defining Your Brand